 While your relatives and neighbors may mean well, they are likely not financial advisors.
 In fact, some financial advisors aren’t well equipped to consult people with sudden wealth either.

 Rule #2: find an investment advisor familiar with the issues surrounding sudden wealth.
 Ideally, you want someone who has consulted people in a similar situation.
 This is because sudden wealth is truly a special circumstance.
 It’s not just a matter of putting more money in bank accounts or investment accounts.
 Sudden wealth can mean a whole lifestyle shift – a new address, a new reason to get up in the morning, or maybe new questions about what to do with your life.
 Your loved ones may not look at the money the same way you do, and there needs to be harmony.

 If you come into sudden wealth, do yourself a favor and pause.
-Find a financial advisor who has consulted people who have come into money.
+Find a investor coach who has consulted people who have come into money.
 Ask him or her to help you put together a team – because you may need one.
 Many millionaires and quasi-millionaires have financial planners, CPAs, and estate planning attorneys working for them – working in a unified effort to help them manage their money, reduce their taxes, make charitable gifts and arrange inheritances for their heirs.

-Any new millionaire, or near-millionaire, should strive to make newfound wealth grow and last.
+Any new millionaire, or near-millionaire, should strive to make new found wealth grow and last.
 To do that, you need an investment plan that makes sense in the long run and makes you feel comfortable.
 You also need to plan to defer or reduce taxes and risks to your wealth – and when you are a new millionaire, you’re looking at a level of taxation and potential risk most people will never experience.